tebartsch/numpy-quant/README.md

 # tinyquant

-Evaluate ONNX-model quantization with arbitrary bit-width.
+Quantize ONNX-models with arbitrary bit-width.

 **Work In Progress**